thepirat000/Audit.NET/src/Audit.DynamicProxy/README.md

 To enable the audit log for an instance of a class, create a proxy for the class by calling the `AuditProxy.Create<>()` method.

-This will return a proxied _audit-enabled_ instance of the class that you should use instead of the real instance.
+This will return a proxied _audit-enabled_ instance that you should use instead of the real instance.
 Each operation on the proxy (access to a property or method call) will generate an Audit Event.

 Suppose you have a `MyRepository` instance that you want to audit, like this:
 ```c#